DailyDisco/AI-voice-to-image/README.md

 ### Backend

-Make sure that your docker is runnning and cd into the backend Run "docker build -t backend ."
+Make sure that your docker is running and cd into the backend Run "docker build -t backend ."
 Run docker run -p 5000:5000 backend